dpoarch/Dotnet-TMDB-API/README.md

 ```

 3. Run the command `Update-Database` to migrate EF to your SQL server
-4. Run command `dotnet run` and the API will run at http://localhost:44374/api
+4. Run command `dotnet run` to start the project

+the API will now run at `http://localhost:44374/swagger/index.html`

 ## Endpoints